constellr/product-lst/docs/et.md

 YYYYMMDD_ET_aa.tif

 where

--   YYYYMMDD is the datatake sensing date of the land surface temperature in isoformat.
+-   YYYYMMDD is the datatake sensing date of the land surface temperature used for the ET modelling in isoformat.

--   aa is the method name, PTJPL or TSEB
+-   aa is the model name, PTJPL or TSEB

 -   .tif is the geospatial raster format used to store the data